 A variety of other medications have been used to manage the symptoms associated with fibromyalgia.
 The medications that have been most effective in relieving symptoms of fibromyalgia in clinical trials are drugs that target chemicals in the brain and spinal cord that are important in processing pain.
 In contrast, medications and techniques that work to decrease symptoms of pain locally, such as antiinflammatory drugs and analgesics, are less effective.

-Tricyclic antidepressants (TCAs) — Taking tricyclic antidepressants before bedtime may promote deeper sleep and may alleviate muscle pain.
+Tricyclic antidepressants (TCAs) — Taking TCAs before bedtime may promote deeper sleep and may alleviate muscle pain.
 Examples of TCAs include amitriptyline or cyclobenzaprine.

 TCAs are typically started at a very low dose and are slowly increased to the most effective and tolerable dose.
 However, even at low doses, side effects are common and may include dry mouth, fluid retention, weight gain, constipation, or difficulty concentrating.